NabilBennai/TropicoAdvisor/docs/reverse_engineering_report.md

 * Two saves, one game build (`1290`).
 Other builds may reorder record tails or add properties; every parser step fails with an offset in the message instead of guessing.
 * "Last sample of a history" can lag the live game by one sampling step.
-* Thresholds used by the suggestions (unemployment 10 %, happiness 35 / 50, faction warning -10, treasury 3 / 24 months, wages 60 / 80 %)
+* Thresholds used by the suggestions (unemployment 10 %, happiness 35 / 50, faction warning -10, treasury 3 / 24 months, wages 60 / 80 %,
+  uneducated 60 / 80 %, trade deficit 1.5 x, price 15 % below average, stock 50 % of imports)
   are heuristics of this project, not game rules.

 ## 8. Next steps